 Worker Utilization (avoid short-lived robots)

-Executing many short-lived robots concurrently, ie. robots that complete in less than ~30 seconds, can cause unpredictable utilization of the workers on your account, e.g. it can cause your workers to be under-utilized.
-Short-lived robots refer to either different robots or the same robot executed for multiple inputs or different robots executed concurrently.
+Executing many short-lived robots concurrently, ie. robots that complete in less than ~60 seconds, can cause unpredictable utilization of the workers on your account, e.g. it can cause your workers to be under-utilized.
+The limitation applies to the same robot executed for multiple inputs or different robots executed concurrently.

 This reason for this limitation is because the administrative overhead, albeit insignificant for low amounts of robots, adds up when running many robots/inputs of the same robot.